 If you've never roasted acorn squash before - you're in for a treat!
 Squash is one of those vegetables that doesn't require much work.
 Just roast it off and the natural flavors shine.
 It's important to let squash really caramelize when roasting so those crispy bits bring out all the flavor.

 When you're roasting acorn squash, all you have to do it cut it into quarters, scoop out the seeds, place it onto a baking sheet, drizzle with olive oil and roast!
 It couldn't be easier, just like roasted carrots!
 Pretty easy right?
 And while these Acorn Squash quarters are roasted to perfection and loaded up with some ricotta cheese, you could also swap out the ricotta for burrata!
 Or skip the cheese and drizzle with some extra herb infused melted butter!
 What more could you ask for in a simple side dish!?
-It's one of those things that you'll make once, and then again and again and again and again 🙂
+Roasted Acorn Squash is one of those things that you'll make once, and then again and again and again and again 🙂

 *For a full list of ingredients and instructions please see recipe card below.